gmarcha/ent-goswagger-app/README.md

 ## Development

 Application development follows a design-first approach.
-It uses two code generation tools, and it can be separated in three steps.
+It uses two code generation tools and it can be separated in three steps.

 1. Entgo generates Go types and methods to perform database access from data schemas directly written in Go code.\
-   It enforces validation based on schema rules, which are applied to database-level (as foreign keys or SQL constraints).
+   It enforces validation based on schema rules which are applied to database-level (as foreign keys or SQL constraints).

 2. Go Swagger generates server code from a swagger specification using version 2.0.\
    All security definitions, route paths and model definitions are written in the specification.\
    It can use external data models with swagger extension to avoid multiple data models in the application.\
    Specification serves as an API documentation for other developers.

-3. API routes are interfaces with `Handle` method which need to be implemented by developer, as authentication mechanism.
+3. API routes are interfaces with `Handle` method which need to be implemented by the developer as authentication mechanisms.

 ## Stack

 - **Go**\
-  Golang is a modern compiled programming language, with strong typing, low-level capabilities and code generation tools.\
+  Golang is a modern compiled programming language with strong typing, low-level capabilities and code generation tools.\
   *Links to [documentation](https://go.dev/doc/), [specification](https://go.dev/ref/spec) and [project layout](https://github.com/golang-standards/project-layout) examples.*

 - **OAuth 2.0**\